Annika10/TwitterProject/readme.md

 Therefore, the hour at 15.3. from 0:00 to 1:00 doesn't occur in my dataset but on the other hand the hour from 0:00 to 1:00 at 16.3.
 The scraping is implemented in [twint_search.py](./twint_search/twint_search.py).
 The scraped data can be found in the folders [data_corona_15_03_en](./data_corona_15_03_en) and [data_corona_15_03_de](./data_corona_15_03_de).
+In the first run I wanted to scrape all tweets of march with terms which belong to the covid-19 crisis, but this was way too much data and my computer couldn’t handle this.
+The scraping is done in [twint_search.py](twint_search/twint_search.py).

 ## Problems by Scraping
 Unfortunately, the tool [Twint](https://github.com/twintproject/twint) doesn't work properly.